djsantos/Mount-Snow/README.md

 -updated connect.ejs to display interactions of the given user

--updated activity.ejs to add socket.io (updates a users activity feed while they are looking at it)
+-updated activity.ejs to add socket.io (updates a users activity feed while they are looking at it for both follows and favorites)

 -updated followers.ejs to add socket.io (updates a users follower list while they are looking at it)